-Print [do not print] the question section of a query when an answer is returned.
+Toggles the display of the question section of a query when an answer is returned.
 The default is to print the question section as a comment.

 +[no]raflag

 Set [do not set] the RA (Recursion Available) bit in the query.
 The default is +noraflag.
 This bit should be ignored by the server for QUERY.